 These are huge figures.
 But investors should know that Chinese imports of these important metals and materials still remain strong.
-Tom Pugh, a commodities economist at Capital Economics, told the Wall Street Journal this week that the market has it wrong about China, that the drop in demand has been overstated:
+Tom Pugh, a commodities economist at Capital Economics, told the Wall Street Journal last week that the market has it wrong about China, that the drop in demand has been overstated:

 If you look at Chinese commodity imports over the last few months, they’ve actually been quite strong.
 A lot of it is just that people thought China would continue to grow at 10 percent a year, ad infinitum, and now people are just realizing that’s not going to happen.

 Reuters took a similar stance, reporting that “there were at least 21 commodities that showed increases in imports greater than 20 percent in July this year, compared to the same month in 2014.”
 Weakening demand has been caused by a number of reasons, including “structural oversupply” and “the impact of the recent volatility in equity markets.”